mvolkmann/blog/src/mobile-design.md

 ## App Bar

 An "app bar" appears at the top of the screen.
-It contains three areas that from left to right are referred to as "leading", "title", and "trailing".
+It contains three areas that from left to right are referred to as "leading", "title", and "trailing" (called "actions" in Flutter).
 The title typically contains a page name, but an be an icon.
 The leading and trailing areas typically contain one or more buttons that often contain icons.